 You can analyse this single in two ways.
 One: she has shed her skin (DO YOU GET IT?
-LIKE A SNAKE?
-DO YOU SEE?) and is now a more direct, less saccharine person who won't take any shit.
-Taylor does experience a real emancipation in this song.
-No longer limited by smiles and winking references to her life—this is a mile away from the innuendo of "Blank Space" for example—she's becoming a direct conduit for her emotions.
+LIKE A SNAKE? ) and is now a more direct, less saccharine person who won't take any shit.
+No longer limited by smiles and winking references to her life – this is a mile away from the innuendo of "Blank Space" for example – she's becoming a direct conduit for her emotions.
 There's a certain honesty in how genuinely resentful she sounds.
 "Maybe I got mine, but you'll all get yours" she snarls, sounding not unlike Dick Dastardly after a particularly displeasing wacky race.

-The other view may be that Taylor wants us to feverishly guess who she's talking about, reprising the game perfected by Carly Simon's "You're So Vain."
+The other view is that Taylor wants us to feverishly guess who she's talking about, reprising the game perfected by Carly Simon's "You're So Vain".
 Is the song aimed at Calvin Harris, another ex-lover (see: the stuff about the kingdom, since he's had a lot more success since they broke up)?
-Is it Katy Perry?
-Kanye, who does perform under a tilted stage?
-Or is it, dude, about the media itself—as her album cover, apparently designed by your little brother in GCSE art, with its newspaper headlines, might suggest.
-Or guys—GUYS—is it an amalgamation of all of them?
-Taylor knows today the entire world, from Pitchfork to Mail Online, will be playing a guessing game.
+Katy Perry?
+Kanye (he does perform under a tilted stage)?
+Or is it about the media itself – as her album cover, apparently designed by your little brother in GCSE art, with its newspaper headlines might suggest.
+Or guys, guys is it an amalgamation of all of them?
+Taylor knows today the entire world, from Pitchfork to Mail Online will be playing a guessing game.

-The real question should be what has happened to her that she thinks is so terrible.
+The real mystery, though, is working out what has happened to her that she thinks is so terrible.
 Was it being shown up for not telling the truth?
 Having her feminist credentials questioned in the Trump era?
 Being challenged to back up things she has said or done?
 Her response to controversy seems, once again, to be to cast herself as the victim of a terrible conspiracy.
 She was once the helpless victim; now she's the angry one.
 But it doesn't change the fact that she often refuses to publicly tackle the actual criticisms laid at her feet.
-What's more, at a time when trust in the media has never been lower, and the US president routinely tries to blame his failings on the press, this would be an odd moment in which to lash out against journalists trying to ask questions of her (if that is indeed what she is doing—this could all still be about Calvin).
+What's more, at a time when trust in the media has never been lower, and the US president routinely tries to blame his failings on the press, this would be an odd moment in which to lash out against journalists trying to ask questions of her (if that is indeed what she is doing – this could all still be about Calvin).